Why Should You Use Keywords In Your Posts?

 In SEO, Keywords are very important.
 But the main problem for webmasters of doing keyword research is the competition.
-Not only you publish a post on the Internet for public people, your competitors as well target the same keyword which you chose as the primary keyword.
-To find best keywords for your website which will rank on the first page, you will have to do proper keyword research.
+Not only you publish a post on the Internet for public people, your competitors as well as target the same keyword which you chose as the primary keyword.
+To find the best keywords for your website which will rank on the first page, you will have to do proper keyword research.
 There are two keyword types as the length and competition.

 - Keywords (exact match keywords)

-- Keyword phrases (Long tail keywords)
+- Keyword phrases (Long-tail keywords)

 It’s really hard to outrank these websites for ‘SEO’ keyword.
 So would you stop writing articles about search engine optimization?

-No, instead you might use long tail keywords which will drive exact traffic you want.
+No, instead you might use long-tail keywords which will drive exact traffic you want.
 Look how other web pages outrank authoritative web pages such as Moz and search engine land.

-Without proper keyword research, it’s really hard to drive high quality target traffic.
+Without proper keyword research, it’s really hard to drive high-quality target traffic.
 If you want to increase your revenue, I recommend you to mix up keywords of your blog.
-Write How to guides, list posts, controversial posts, niche specific articles and use buying keywords in your posts.
-Using long tail keywords in your blog posts, you can drive more target traffic.
+Write How-to guides, list posts, controversial posts, niche-specific articles and use buying keywords in your posts.
+Using long-tail keywords in your blog posts, you can drive more target traffic.
 Use SEMrush keyword research tool to mine lucrative keywords.

 - Use a high volume keyword as the primary keyword.
-(Ex: keyword research) Then mine long tail keywords related to your primary keyword.
-(Ex: keyword research tools, the importance of keyword research, free keyword research tools for bloggers etc.)
+(Ex: keyword research) Then mine long-tail keywords related to your primary keyword.
+(Ex: keyword research tools, the importance of keyword research, free keyword research tools for bloggers, etc.)

-- Use primary keyword in the first paragraph (or within first 100 words) in your blog post.
+- Use the primary keyword in the first paragraph (or within first 100 words) in your blog post.
 As well use it in the last few words.

-- Use long tail keywords within heading tags, titles and the post body.
+- Use long-tail keywords within heading tags, titles, and the post body.

-- Link to the particular post with the anchor text of long tail keyword phrases.
+- Link to the particular post with the anchor text of long-tail keyword phrases.

-- Make proper on page SEO optimization for search engines.
+- Make proper on-page SEO optimization for search engines.

 - Wait a few months and optimize for certain keywords/keyword phrases which you see on GWT.